RTXteam/RTX-KG2/README.md

 ## KG2 coding standards

-- Hard tabs are not permitted in source files such as python or bash (use spaces
+- Hard tabs are not permitted in source files such as python or bash (use spaces).

 ### Python coding standards for KG2

-- only python3 is allowed
+- Only python3 is allowed.
-- please follow PEP8 formatting standards.
+- Please follow PEP8 formatting standards.
-instead).
-- please use type hints wherever possible
+- Please use type hints wherever possible.

 # Credits